JoshuaMarkle/nvim/README.md

 ### Windows

+> [!WARNING]
-This config **should** work with on Windows for the most part.
+> This config **should** work with on Windows for the most part.
 There are some packages that need to be installed in order for the entire configuration to work, mainly the LSP support.
 I have found that installing the chocolately package manager is the best way to install the dependencies.

-Vim's `:checkhealth` is you best friend!
+> Vim's `:checkhealth` is you best friend!

 **Clear Any Previous Configs**